 Many students also participate in the ongoing life of the church: as members of the Church Council, as deacons, in the choir, or in other activities that match individual talents and time.
 For ideas on getting involved, speak with a staff member or e-mail firstname.lastname@example.org.

 Harvard Divinity School has strong support for Lutheran students.
 HDS Lutherans is an official student organization; see the Student Organizations page of the HDS website for information on its current activites.
-Former UniLu pastor Donald S. Larsen also teaches two HDS courses about Lutheran thought and practice: Lutheran Confessional Theology and The Lutheran Church (ELCA) – Its Marks and Practices.
-More information about Pastor Larsen’s courses at HDS.
+HDS also offers a course every spring about Lutheran thought and practice; visit the Harvard course catalog and search for “Lutheran” for more information.

 At Other Nearby Campuses